Velositol - The Protein-Potentiating Powerhouse

 What are Myokines?

-Myokines are a muscle-fiber derived peptides (small proteins) generated and secreted by the body in response to muscular contractions.
+Myokines are muscle-fiber derived peptides (small proteins) generated and secreted by the body in response to muscular contractions.
 They may act as signaling molecules to various organs, thereby impacting metabolic changes induced by exercise as well as reshaping skeletal muscle.

 The potential role of exercise-induced myokines.
 Skeletal muscle expresses and releases myokines into the circulation.